 The next time you find yourself distressed over how your child compares to someone else’s, remind yourself that ‘it isn’t a race’.
 Compare your child only to himself, and then thank God for how He has richly blessed you.

 Cathy Steere and her husband, David, live in the beautiful Pacific northwest, and homeschool their two sons, Drew and Elliot.
 For the past several years the Steeres have implemented an individualized neurodevelopmental home program with their oldest son, who has autism.
 Cathy is the author of the book Too Wise to be Mistaken, Too Good to be Unkind: Christian Parents Contend with Autism.

-This article was originally published in Home School Enrichment Magazine.
+This article was originally published in Home School Enrichment Magazine, as featured in Answers In Genesis.
 To learn more, visit www.HomeSchoolEnrichment.com